 This study was implemented at the end of the ten-year funding cycle.
 A more continuous evaluation throughout the term would have provided richer understanding of issues.
 Experience and perspectives at the country level were not assessed.

 Design and management of large, complex networks requires ongoing attention to key issues like leadership, and flexible structures and processes to accommodate the dynamic reality of these networks.

 This case study builds on growing interest in the role of networks to foster large-scale change.
 The particular value rests on the longitudinal perspective on the evolution of a large, complex global network, and the use of theory to guide understanding.

-Best, A., Berland, A., Greenhalgh, T., Bourgeault, I., Saul, J. and Barker, B. (2018), "Networks as systems", Journal of Health Organization and Management, Vol. 32 No. 1, pp. 9-24. https://doi.org/10.1108/JHOM-06-2017-0129Download as .RIS
+Best, A., Berland, A., Greenhalgh, T., Bourgeault, I.L., Saul, J.E. and Barker, B. (2018), "Networks as systems: A case study of the World Health Organisation’s Global Health Workforce Alliance", Journal of Health Organization and Management, Vol. 32 No. 1, pp. 9-24. https://doi.org/10.1108/JHOM-06-2017-0129Download as .RIS

 Emerald Publishing Limited